top of page

 A 2017 Harvard study suggested that stress could be as important a risk factor for heart attacks and stroke as smoking or high blood pressure.
 The internet age is like living in a smoking room with people occasionally blowing smoke directly in your face.

-As a business motivational speaker, I offer a six step plan to go from a negative downward spiral to a positive upward spiral.
+As a burnout keynote speaker, my job is to offer solutions: this comes in the form of a six step plan to go from a negative downward spiral to a positive upward spiral.
 It’s designed to help us regain a sense of control over our lives, which paradoxically starts with the ability to fully allow all the thoughts, emotions and sensations that are beyond our conscious control.

 Contact Me